pushpalroy/JetLime/README.md

 Pass the `key` to define factory of stable and unique keys representing the item.
 Using the same key for multiple items in the list is not allowed.
 This key will be used by a LazyColumn or LazyRow internally.

-If we want to add items dynamically from a data source, we should use `mutableStateListOf`, so that our list can be observed as a state:
+If we want to to add items dynamically from a data source, we should use `mutableStateListOf`, so that our list can be observed as a state:
 ```kotlin
 val items = remember { mutableStateListOf<MyItem>() }
 ```